-The Cinturón Andino Biosphere Reserve is located at the Macizo Colombiano, in the Andean Chain in southern Colombia.
-It comprises three National Parks: the Cueva de los Guácharos National Park, the Puracé National Park and the Nevado del Huila National Park.
+The Cinturón Andino Biosphere Reserve is located at the Macizo Colombiano in the Andes of southern Colombia.
+It comprises three National Parks: the Cueva de los Guácharos National Park, the Puracé National Park, and the Nevado del Huila National Park.

 El Tuparro National Natural Park and Biosphere Reserve is located in the eastern plains of Colombia, a flat area bounded by four major rivers.
 The landscape undulates with a series of small valleys and streams.
 A few areas are permanently flooded during parts of the year.

-The Seaflower Biosphere Reserve encompasses the entire land and marine territory of the Archipelago of San Andres, Old Providence and Santa Catalina in the southwestern Caribbean Sea.
-The archipelago supports diverse marine and bird life as well as extensive coral reefs.
+The Seaflower Biosphere Reserve encompasses the entire land and marine territory of the San Andrés Archipelago in the southwestern Caribbean Sea.
+The archipelago, which forms the West Indies Department of Colombia, supports diverse marine and bird life and extensive coral reefs.

 The Sierra Nevada de Santa Marta National Natural Park and Biosphere Reserve overlooks the Caribbean coast of northern Colombia.
-It is a sanctuary as well as a tourist attraction because it offers different climate, terrain, flora and fauna environments, ranging from beaches to snowy mountain peaks.
+A sanctuary and tourist attraction, it offers varied climates and terrain and flora and fauna environments ranging from beaches to snowy mountain peaks.